 Small to medium sized contractors don't have readily available access to legal expertise and thus are the least prepared to address risk that may be inherent in non-standard contract clauses.
-This can create a problem in the competitive bidding environment where some contractors assess risk and some don't; the low bidder being the one who may not have assessed and priced the risk accordingly.
+For smaller Subcontractors, often reliance is placed on administrative staff with no training to read the front-end of the specifications and bring forward questions to the estimating/project management team.
+This lack of understanding can create a problem in the competitive bidding environment where some contractors assess risk and some don't; the low bidder being the one who may NOT have assessed and priced the risk accordingly.
+While it was the intention of this Workshop to focus on increasing the Subcontractor representation, Subcontractors were under represented and thus reinforced the risk associated with their lack of understanding that these clauses flow down to them by contract whether they read the clauses and/or understood them.